EliteProgrammersClub/ublab-bot/README.md

 3.)
 Community and Fun,  Make ublab-bot perform fun applications such as generating social network diagrams of a community, passing messages on to other users;  fun bots that create comic strips, calculate mathematical expressions and even act as a quizmaster.

 4.)
-Announcements, With the growing popularity of RSS, We can ublab-bot that reads news into a channel from RSS feeds.
+Announcements, With the growing popularity of RSS, We can make ublab-bot read news into a channel from RSS feeds.
 Announce items posted on Google+, Facebook, twitter, mailing lists or even other tech events in town!

 5.)
 Channel management,  IRC is accessible by anybody, you occasionally find the odd user who is intent on causing trouble.
-The primary target of such abuse is usually a channel, where messages may be spammed or topics may be changed.
+The primary target of such abuse is usually our channel, where messages may be spammed or topics changed.
 Enable ublab-bot take care of such troublemakers and thwart their evil intentions.